golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 ## Summary

-You have installed yagna daemon and run a simple task on Golem Network.
+You have installed Yagna daemon and run a simple task on Golem Network.
 You can do much more.
 There are some of the next steps to explore Golem Network world:

 test